What a zero trust security architecture means with multi-cloud identity

 How multi-cloud impacts a zero trust security architecture

 Zero trust is harder to achieve when using multiple clouds.
 So why not just stick with one cloud?
 There are many reasons why an enterprise uses more than one cloud.
 Most commonly, though, the main reasons organizations adopt a multi-cloud approach are:

 - to create redundancy as a failover precaution

 - to leverage the special capabilities of a particular cloud

 However, multi-cloud creates visibility gaps with policies, apps, and users.
 When a user signs into an account for an app on a public cloud, like Microsoft Azure AD, both the app and the cloud have their own set of policies and identities.
 When the same user accesses a different app on another cloud, such as Google Cloud Provider (GCP) or Amazon Web Services (AWS), it also has its own identity policies.
 And they don’t interoperate.

-In a Zero Trust world, the initial login is modified with additional layers to make it more secure.
+In a zero trust world, the initial login is modified with additional layers to make it more secure.
 Authentication needs to be more sophisticated than in past eras.
-Two-step verification is a necessary first step but no longer enough on its own.
-Organizations are moving to multi-factor authentication practices (MFA).
+Two-step verification is a necessary first step but is no longer enough on its own.
+Organizations are moving to multi-factor authentication (MFA) practices.

-Additional factors could include biometrics (e.g., fingerprint, facial recognition), answering other security questions, inputting a unique code sent to you by email, text, or using an authenticator app such as the ones by Okta, Microsoft, or Duo.
+Additional factors could include biometrics (e.g., fingerprint, facial recognition), answering other security questions, inputting a unique code sent to you by email or text, or using an authenticator app such as the ones by Okta, Microsoft, or Duo.